zefluxo/feup-sdle-proj/README.md

 # Shopping List - SDLE

-For now, just a "archetype" with working load balancer, with a simple ZeroMQ REQ/REP app)
+For now, just a "archetype" with working load balancer, with a simple ZeroMQ REQ/REP app

 - Needs docker installed (tested with docker desktop on widows v4.25.1)
 - NEED jdk 17+ and maven installed

+Video and presentation can be found in the [docs](https://github.com/zefluxo/feup-sdle-proj/tree/main/docs) folder.

 ### CRDT
 ```